 Susanʼs later marriage to Bill Lowe brought a partnership that would create If Only Farm.
 In 1979 they found an imperfect but affordable piece of land on Wood Rd in Freeville.
 The land was woods, thicket, clay and rocks – it was a hardscrabble beginning.
 If only there weren’t so many rocks, if only it wasn’t so cold and muddy, if only.
 But they got the first barn and a riding ring built within a couple years.
 Sue trained and schooled in the ring unless the ice, snow or mud made it impossible.
 If Only riders were always competitive and brought home top ribbons, especially if the shows were outdoors and the weather was nasty.
 In 1987 she took four qualifying students to compete in the USHA National Pony Finals.
 Then and for the next 30 years Sue’s riders showed with great success in local, regional and national competitions.

-In honor of Susan, someone who always loved a great party, a big celebration will be held at the farm in the summer of 2020, dates to be announced.
+In honor of Susan, someone who always loved a great party, a big celebration will be held at the farm, dates to be announced.

 Susan (Morrow Phillips Spada) Lowe is survived by William S. Lowe; her son Ronald Spada Jr (Jen); her grandchildren, Olivia Spada and Garrett Spada; her sisters, Annette Taylor (Mike), Laura Lecher (Brent); her brother Cushing Phillips III; her nieces, Blake Taylor, Jamie Taylor, Lauren Taylor; her special friend Warren VanPelt.